A Chern-Simons theory for dipole symmetry: Dipolar Chern-Simons theory on curved spacetime

 where $\nabla'_\mu \equiv\nabla_\mu+2\Gamma^\nu_{[\mu\nu]} $, and we used $\nabla_\mu f_{ab}=0$.
 While the first term is a boundary term, the second term needs an additional term $ \varphi^a \nabla'_{\mu}\left(\epsilon^{\mu\nu\rho} \tilde F^b_{\nu\rho}\right) $ to cancel it.
 Collecting the above results, we arrive at the final gauge-invariant dipolar Chern-Simons term:

-The inclusion of the dipole Goldstone makes physical sense -- when dipoles want to form cyclotron motions in the quantum Hall phase on the curved spacetime, due to the kinetic constraint, it must be generated out of the condensate.
+The inclusion of the dipole Goldstone makes physical sense -- when dipoles want to form cyclotron motions in the quantum Hall phase on the curved spacetime, due to the kinetic constraint, the dipoles must be generated out of the condensate.

 We expect that \eqref{eq:cs curve goldstone} is relevant to the construction of parity-violating dipole hydrodynamics generalizing \cite{Glorioso:2023chm}.
 This is a useful starting point since there is no known dipolar anomaly on curved spacetime to our knowledge.
-One can then follow the analysis of \cite{Glorioso:2017lcn} in a reverse way to determine various parity-odd transport coefficients in terms of the Chern-Simons coefficient $C$ \cite{Son:2009tf}.
+One can then follow the analysis of \cite{Glorioso:2017lcn} in a reverse way to determine various parity-odd transport coefficients in terms of the coefficient $C$ \cite{Son:2009tf}.